ZZ-Cat/CRSFforArduino/docs/misra_c_compliance_matrix.md

 This is a table of MISRA C guidelines that CRSF for Arduino is compliant with, along with how each guideline is checked and (if required) outlines manual review procedures.

+**Legend:**

+- **Advisory**: CRSF for Arduino follows this guideline wherever reasonable and practical, unless the relevant deviation is documented.
+- **Required**: CRSF for Arduino must follow this guideline, unless the relevant deviation is documented.
+- **Mandatory**: CRSF for Arduino must follow this guideline.
+No deviations are permitted.

 | MISRA Rule | Rule flag | GCC Arm None EABI | Cppcheck | Manual review |
 | --- | --- | --- | --- | --- |
 | Rule 1.3 | Required | | | |